Danis Salman: Early years

 Born in Famagusta, Cyprus, Salman was brought up in England from the age of two.
-He spent the early part of his career with Arsenal, Tottenham Hotspur, Queens Park Rangers and came under the wing of John Docherty at the latter club.
+He spent the early part of his career with Tottenham Hotspur, Queens Park Rangers and came under the wing of John Docherty at the latter club.

 Brentford

-New Brentford manager John Docherty brought Salman to Fourth Division club on schoolboy forms in September 1975.
+Despite being offered an apprenticeship, a fee and a guaranteed professional contract by Arsenal, new Brentford manager John Docherty convinced Salman to join the Fourth Division club on schoolboy forms in September 1975.
 Beginning life at Griffin Park in the club's youth team, Salman was handed an unexpected senior debut in a match versus Watford on 15 November 1975, having never even trained with the first team.
 At 15 years, 248 days old, he became Brentford's youngest ever debutant.
 Salman later revealed that he only found out he was playing the day before the match, when a reporter from The Sun arrived at his house and told him the news.
 He made five further appearances during the 1975–76 season and 22 in the following campaign, scoring his first senior goal.

 Salman's debutant record was beaten by Paul Walker in August 1976, but Salman remains the Bees' youngest-ever league debutant.
-Salman signed his first professional contract in 1977, worth £55 a week.
+Salman signed his first professional contract during the 1977 off-season, worth £55 a week.
 Adept at right back or centre back, he broke into the team during the 1977–78 season, making 37 appearances on the way to the Bees securing automatic promotion to the Third Division with a fourth-place finish.
+During the 1978 off-season, Brentford turned down transfer bids from other clubs for Salman's services.

-Salman was a first-team regular until the 1982–83 season, when injuries restricted him to just a single appearance.
+Salman was a first-team regular until the 1982–83 season, when a mismanaged ruptured thigh injury restricted him to just a single appearance.
 Potential moves away from Griffin Park fell through, with Salman failing trials with Stoke City and Millwall in 1982.
 He re-established himself in the team during the 1984–85 season, making 58 appearances and following up with another 45 during the following season.

 At only age 26, Salman was rewarded with a testimonial versus Tottenham Hotspur in May 1986, which earned him £5,552.
 The match brought down the curtain on an 11-year career at Griffin Park, during which Salman made 371 appearances and scored eight goals.
 A return to Brentford during the reign of Steve Perryman was mooted, but fell through after Perryman's departure in August 1990.
 In recognition of his performances for the club, Salman was inducted into the Brentford Hall of Fame in November 2014.